trento-project/web/guides/development/hack_on_the_trento.md

 ## Development environment

-The Trento project provides a docker-compose development environment that is used to start a Postgres database and a Grafana instance for storage and monitoring.
+The Trento project provides a docker-compose development environment that is used to start a Postgres database and a prometheus instance for storage and monitoring.
 To start the development environment, navigate to the root directory of the Trento project and run the following command:

 ```
 docker-compose up -d